Azifa

 - 01

-Reduce the heat to medium-low, cover, and simmer for 20 to 25 minutes until tender but not disintegrating.
+Combine the rinsed lentils and 2 1/2 cups of water in a medium saucepan over high heat.
+Bring to a rapid boil, then reduce the heat to medium-low, cover, and simmer for 20 to 25 minutes until the lentils are completely tender but not falling apart.

 - 02